Skip to main content

 • Multi-Dimensional Condition Matching: Supports configuring match conditions by source, resource, title, content, level, and other fields

-• Flexible Time Control: Supports one-time, daily, weekly, monthly, and other time range configurations for maintenance windows or periodic operation scenarios
+• Flexible Time Control: Supports one-time, daily, weekly, monthly, and other time range configurations for maintenance windows or periodic operations

-• Visibility Preservation: Shielded events remain visible in the event list for tracing and auditing
+• Visibility Preservation: Shielded events remain viewable in the event list for tracing and audit purposes

 Interface Guide: